 Former Notre Dame football player Ethan Johnson reported missing

-Former Notre Dame football player Ethan Johnson has been reported missing in the state of Washington, according to ABC affiliate KATU 2.
+Former Notre Dame football player Ethan Johnson has been reported missing in the state of Washington, according to Vancouver (Wash.) police.

-"Vancouver police are asking for the public's help in finding a missing and endangered 32-year-old man," the network said in its report.
+Local police corrected their original report that erroneously claimed Johnson was dealing with mental health issues.

-"Ethan Andrew Johnson was last seen Saturday, Oct.
-8 near 5585 Evergreen Blvd., unit 5305.
-Police say he suffered a traumatic brain injury.
-He also suffers from schizo-effective disorder, paranoid schizophrenia, bi-polar disorder, and depression.
+"The communication released at that time included some medical and mental health information, that after further consultation with the family, was deemed to be incorrect," police said in a statement.
+"We apologize for any misinformation that was released."

 One of the most sought-after lineman prospects of the college football recruiting class of 2008, Johnson pledged to Notre Dame as the No. 1 recruit from the state of Oregon and the top 5 defensive lineman.